phone_enabled

 • Explore our marketplace.
 Get started by submitting your ZIP code on this page.
 We’ll use that information to give you a list of the latest rates in your area.

 • Select a plan and sign up.
-You can filter and sort the results to find what you want in an electricity plan — whether that’s a low rate, green energy, or no deposit.
+You can filter and sort the results to find what you want in an electricity plan — whether that’s a low rate, green energy, or no-deposit.
 Then, when you’re ready to switch light companies, click “Check Availability” on your preferred plan and go through the online sign-up process.
-Otherwise, you can call the number on your screen to get help from one of our energy experts.
+You can also call the number on your screen to get help from one of our energy experts and sign up over the phone.

-• Relax.
-Your new electric company will take it from here, so you can sit back and enjoy.
+• Sit back and relax.
+Your work is done.
+Your new electric company will take it from here, so you can sit back and enjoy your Texas energy plan.

 About Choose Energy